fayfaywcl/CART315/Process/Journal.md

 I also followed a tutorial to add a frame object and put a cat image inside it.
 While following the tutorial, it felt like completely new knowledge, even though I had done similar things before.
 This made me realize how much I had forgotten simply because I hadn’t used Unity in a long time, especially the 3D version.
 It shows that why going through structured tutorials again was necessary instead of relying on memory.

-Also, since the tutorial also include an audio section , I experimented with audio by adding audio sources to game objects, setting background sounds, placing random bird sounds outside the main area, and testing Audio Reverb Zones to improve atmosphere. ( It is a useful skill that I could implement in my future prototype)
+Also, since the tutorial also include an audio section , I experimented with audio by adding audio sources to game objects, setting background sounds, placing random bird sounds outside the main area, and testing Audio Reverb Zones to improve atmosphere. ( It is a useful skill that I think I could implement in my future prototype)

 From there, I implemented several gameplay systems: movement scripts using child objects, rotating collectible items, a collect function with visual effects, jumping, and doors that open when the player(the vacuum cleaner, the one that the player controls) approaches using triggers and tags.